-Patricia Bitar, CPA.
+Patricia L. Bitar, CPA.
 Ms. Bitar joined us as our Chief Financial Officer in September 2014.
-Prior to joining us, Ms. Bitar served in roles of increasing responsibility at NuVasive, Inc., a medical device company, serving most recently as Vice President and Corporate Controller from April 2011 to April 2014 and as the Senior Director of Financial Reporting from November 2009 to March 2011.
+Prior to joining us, Ms. Bitar was the Vice President and Corporate Controller at NuVasive, Inc., a medical device company, from April 2011 to April 2014 and the Senior Director of Financial Reporting from November 2009 to March 2011.
 From 2008 to October 2009 and during various periods of 1998 to 2006, Ms. Bitar provided independent financial consulting for a variety of companies, primarily in the biotechnology and electronics industries.
 From 2006 to 2008, Ms. Bitar served as the Corporate Controller at Orexigen Therapeutics, Inc., a biopharmaceutical company, where she was also the Senior Director of Financial Reporting from 2007 to 2008 and the Director of Financial Reporting from 2006 to 2007.
-From 1984 to 1991 and 1994 to 1998, Ms. Bitar worked in the Audit Department at Ernst & Young, where from 1988, she served as a Senior Audit Manager, working primarily with clients in the technology and biotechnology industries.
+From 1984 to 1991 and 1994 to 1998, Ms. Bitar worked in the Audit Department at Emst & Young, where from 1988, she served as a Senior Audit Manager, working primarily with clients in the technology and biotechnology industries.
 Ms. Bitar is a certified public accountant and received an M.A.I.S. from the University of West Florida and a B.S. in Business Administration (Accounting) from Old Dominion University.